 Money is an area where our lack of self-belief can let us down badly (it’s what prompted me a few years back to write a little e-book about it).

-But appreciating your value is not just important for your own mindset and your confidence, it's good for the health of your business.
+Appreciating your value is not just important for your own mindset and confidence, it's good for the health of your business.

 It comes across in your blog too!
 Being confident and 'bold for change' encourages and inspires other women to follow in your footsteps.

-So every time you share your message believe in your self-worth.
+So every time you share your message, believe in the value you add to your clients’ lives or business.
 And be proud of your voice, especially in your blog!

 You will inspire your readers or listeners and give them the ‘you can do it’ feeling that's so powerful.